Family travel essentials – when you should consider using toddler reins

 - Available in a variety of plush animal versions

-- Storage pocket on back of plush animal
+- Storage pocket on the back of the plush animal

-- Available tether attaches on bottom of harness
+- Available tether attaches on the bottom of the harness

 - Double chest straps for added stability and support